-TABLE 5.0 State of Alaska Debt Service to Unrestricted Revenues Fall 2013 Revenue Forecast of the Department of Revenue
+TABLE 5.0 State of Alaska Debt Service to Unrestricted Revenues Fall 2014 Revenue Forecast of the Department of Revenue

-As shown on Table 5.0, debt service on State G.O. and State Supported debt plus school debt reimbursement payments are projected to be approximately 4.7% of revenues in FY 2014.
-By 2022, these debt service payments are projected to diminish to 3.0% of revenues.
+As shown on Table 5.0, debt service on State G.O. and State Supported debt plus school debt reimbursement payments were 4.3% or revenues in FY 2014 and are projected to be approximately 8.5% of revenues in FY 2015.
+The spike in the percentage in FY 2015 and 2016 are due to the sharp reduction in the price of oil and correlated state unrestricted revenue in the Fall 2014 Revenue Sources Book.
+By 2022 these debt service payments are projected to diminish to 3.0% of revenues.

 Table 5.1 presents the ratio of State G.O.'s to full value of taxable property since 1974.
-The ratio has declined from 6.0% in 1974 to .6% in 2013.
+The ratio has declined from 6.0% in 1974 to .7% in 2014.
 As a measure of debt capacity, debt to full value is of minor significance in Alaska due to the existence of a State petroleum property tax.